 Book an appointment with your local German mission.
 You can find your local one here.

-Please note that you are not allowed to work with this visa.
-Job seeking visa is purely intended for you to seek and apply for jobs.
+As stated here by the immigration office, only skilled workers with vocational training or academic education may work up to 10h/week for the purpose of trial employment, in which you are qualified.
+This basically means that you cannot take on a small part-time job (not related to your qualifications) to sustain yourself during your time in Germany.
+Job seeking visa is purely intended for you to seek and apply for jobs you qualify for.
 Once you have a job offer, you should be able to change your job seeker visa to a work permit.

 What is a good time to start the application when i’m already in Germany?